personal2004/REACT_Formik/README.md

  * validateOnMount use to check error on initial
  * formik props used
-   - isVisible => It is linked to error and It is Read-Only
+   - isValid => It is linked to error and It is Read-Only

 ## Comples Validation form